iliarafa/Election_Analysis/README.md

 - The winning candidate was **Diana DeGette**, who secured 73.8% of total vote with 272,892 votes.

--

-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-Which county had the largest number of votes?
+- Second to the finish line was Charles Casper Stockham, earning 85,213 votes for 23.0% of the total vote followed in the distance by Raymon Anthony Doane who received 11,606 votes and 3.1% of total vote.